azusenaarroyo/project-one/week4.md

 ## Dashboard (15 pts)
 - Dashboard presents a story that is logical and easy to follow for someone unfamiliar with the topic.
 - It includes:
-  - [ ] images from initial analysis
+  - [X] images from initial analysis
-  - [ ] data (images or report) from machine learning task
+  - [X] data (images or report) from machine learning task
-  - [ ] at least one interactive element
+  - [X] at least one interactive element
-  - [ ] either dashboard is publised, or submission includes a screen capture video of it in action
+  - [ ] either dashboard is publisHed, or submission includes a screen capture video of it in action